IZKEER/PasswordGenerator/README.md

 ### How the project works

-So, this is basicallly a password generator "app" that will generate a random password with 15 characters length using for loop (including symbols, numbers and letters). everytime you click in the "Generate Password" button it will generate two new passwords on each element.
+So, this is basicallly a password generator "app" that will generate a random password with 15 characters length using for loop (including symbols, numbers and letters). everytime you click in the "Generate Password" button, it will generate two new passwords on each html element.

 ### Built with